Statement by Glenn Stevens, Governor: Monetary Policy Decision

 Commodity prices are above recent lows, but this follows very substantial declines over the past couple of years.
 Australia's terms of trade remain much lower than they had been in recent years.

 Financial markets have continued to function effectively.
 Funding costs for high-quality borrowers remain low and, globally, monetary policy remains remarkably accommodative.

-Inflation remains quite low.
+Recent data confirm that inflation remains quite low.
 Given very subdued growth in labour costs and very low cost pressures elsewhere in the world, this is expected to remain the case for some time.

 Low interest rates have been supporting domestic demand and the lower exchange rate since 2013 is helping the traded sector.
 Financial institutions are in a position to lend for worthwhile purposes.
 These factors are all assisting the economy to make the necessary economic adjustments, though an appreciating exchange rate could complicate this.

 Supervisory measures have strengthened lending standards in the housing market.
 Separately, a number of lenders are also taking a more cautious attitude to lending in certain segments.
 The most recent information suggests that dwelling prices have been rising only moderately over the course of this year, with considerable supply of apartments scheduled to come on stream over the next couple of years, particularly in the eastern capital cities.
 Growth in lending for housing purposes has slowed a little this year.
 All this suggests that the likelihood of lower interest rates exacerbating risks in the housing market has diminished.

 Taking all these considerations into account, the Board judged that prospects for sustainable growth in the economy, with inflation returning to target over time, would be improved by easing monetary policy at this meeting.